-Third and perhaps crucial for most freelancers and business owners, web-based proposals are just like any old website page.
+Third, and perhaps crucial for most freelancers and business owners, web-based proposals are just like any old website page.
 That means that you can track what your visitors do on that page, including the time when they opened it, closed it and signed the proposal.
 Web-based proposal software can show you when the client opens the proposal, reads it and signs it.
 You’ll never again have to guess what happens after you hit “send”.

-Next, there is the ability to use proposal templates.
 Web-based proposal software like Better Proposals has the option of using templates instead of writing proposals from scratch.
 In fact, we have more than 60 templates in our template library, for a variety of industries and different uses.
 That way, you can jump in and create a proposal within as little as 15 minutes, compared to hours that it would have taken if writing from square one.